What is Environmental Impact Assessment and its Objectives

-A systematic identification and evaluation of the potential impacts of proposed projects, plans, programs, or legislative action relative to physical-chemical, biological, cultural and socioeconomic components of environment is called Environmental Impact Assessment.
+Systematic identification and evaluation of the potential impacts of proposed projects, plans, programs, or legislative action relative to physical-chemical, biological, cultural, and socioeconomic components of the environment is called Environmental Impact Assessment.
 OR

-The process of predicting, identifying, evaluating and mitigating the biological, social and other relevant effects of developmental proposals prior to major decision being taken and commitment made.
+The process of predicting, identifying, evaluating, and mitigating the biological, social, and other relevant effects of development proposals prior to major decisions being taken and commitments made.
 It is an important procedure for ensuring that the likely effects of new developmental activities on the environment are fully understood and taken into account before the development is allowed to go ahead.

 Environmental impact Assessment is an event or effect, which results from a prior event.
 It can be described as the change in an environmental parameter, over a specific period and within a defined area, resulting from a particular activity compared with the situation which would have occurred had the activity not been initiated.

 The general objectives of EIA are as follows:

 - To ensure that Environmental considerations are addressed properly and incorporated into the decision-making process.